DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

     * https://en.wikipedia.org/wiki/Sarbanes%E2%80%93Oxley_Act
     * law enacted in 2002
     * sets requirements for US public companies to protect financial data when stored and used
+* **Family Educational Rights and Privacy Act (FERPA)**
+    * Regulates how educational institutions may handle student educational records
+    * provides students and their parents, if student is under 18, the right to inspect their eductional records and requests to those records
+    * restricts the ways the educational institutions can use and release those records without the student's consent

 Laws and Regulations
 * **Stationary Requirements**